Home / Saving / Snoop App Review – A Path To Successful Budgeting?

 Who is Snoop App for?

-Snoop are connected to most of the largest banks and credit card providers in the UK.
+Snoop are connected to most of the largest bank account and credit card providers in the UK.
 Before using Snoop, it makes sense to check whether the providers that you use are supported.
 Currently Snoop support:

 Snoop App Costs & Fees

-The Snoop app is free to use, and there are no subscriptions or fees.
+The basic Snoop app is free to use, and there are no subscriptions or fees.
+They did not have a paid plan initially, the only option was the free version.
+However, in 2023, they launched a paid version called Snoop Plus.

 How do Snoop make money?